 Using an existing character

-2. Progress through the main campaign until you complete the mission A Lot to Process.
+- Complete the main campaign mission A Lot to Process.

 Starting fresh with a new character

-If you'd rather skip the base campaign entirely, create a new character and select Mad Ellie and the Vault of the Damned at the character creation screen.
-You'll drop straight into the DLC with:
+Want to skip the base campaign?
+Create a new character and pick Mad Ellie and the Vault of the Damned at character creation.
+You'll land in the DLC with:

-This is the fastest route to the new content.
-The trade-off is that you'll miss the base game's story context, but if you've already played through it on another character, that's a non-issue.
+This is the fastest path to the new content.
+The downside is missing the base game's story setup, but if you've already run through it once, that's irrelevant.

 New character DLC entry point